klauspetersen/audioexplorers2018/challenge.rst

 The challenge
 -------------
 Simulate an embedded platform consisting of a RISC-V processor and peripherals.
-The processor will be running a new open source real-time operating system (RTOS) called Zephyr (https://www.zephyrproject.org/), to which Oticon is an active contributor.
+The processor will be running a next-generation open source real-time operating system (RTOS) called Zephyr (https://www.zephyrproject.org/), to which Oticon is an active contributor.
 The challenge consists of multiple objectives.
 Feel free to complete any number of them.

 The setup